billaGitHub2016/wal0/README.md

 We are continuously improving Wal0 and will launch more exciting new features in the future:

-- Underlying support for Code To Figma: Convert code generated in Wal0 to Figma designs with one click
+✅ Utilize the Shadcn/UI component library as a template for page generation.

-- Underlying support for Figma To Code: Generate component code from Figma designs with one click, supporting conversion to components in different tech stacks
+✅ Support more efficient development workflows, such as code version iteration, online code fine-tuning, and real-time code preview sandbox.

-- Open Codegen Template Marketplace: Allow users to freely share, download, use, modify, and submit Codegen templates
+✅ Support one-click publishing of websites to Walrus, support updating already published Walrus sites, and support transferring already published Walrus sites to a specified wallet.

-- More scenario-specific Codegen templates: Such as Landing Pages, Email Templates, Admin Management Systems, APP Prototypes, Data Cards, Promotional Posters...
+✅ Support recharging SUI to the account for paying AI model invocation fees and Walrus site transaction fees.

-- ✅ More rich Codegen templates: Support more component libraries and templates, such as Mui, Antd, Element-Plus, Shadcn UI, company private component libraries...
+Develop more component library templates, such as Antd, Mui, etc.

-- ✅ More efficient development workflow: Support more efficient development workflows, such as code version iteration, online code fine-tuning, real-time code preview sandbox...
+Create a web template marketplace where users can publish their web code for other users to use.

-- ✅ Underlying implementation supporting customization based on various tech stacks, component libraries, scenarios, code specifications, AI models for component code generators
+Supports users to upload static web page files for publishing Walrus sites.

-- ✅ Prompt to code: Support component code generation from text & image interactions
+Suports user generate deapp and publish to Walrus.

 ## Quick Start